inagen/inagen.github.io/_posts/2022-8-22-Video-signal-interception-using-SDR.md

 However, I have one more idea, which, unfortunately, I have not yet implemented, and which, in my opinion, can greatly increase the quality of the captured image.

 The captured image is a video signal, but with a lot of noise.
-Since the text is basically a static image, and the intercepted signal is a series of frames (many frames per second, in our example about 60), I assume that it is possible to increase the quality of the picture by combining several frames into one, for example, take average pixel color for three adjacent frames, or come up with something smarter... (maybe I will implement something similar in the future)
+Since the text is basically a static image, and the intercepted signal is a series of frames (many frames per second, in our example about 60), I assume that it is possible to increase the quality of the picture by combining several frames into one, for example, take average pixel color for three adjacent frames, or come up with something smarter... (maybe I will implement something similar in the future 🤔)

-Also, I do not deny the possible use of machine learning technologies to increase image quality...
+Also, I do not deny the possible use of machine learning technologies to increase image quality 🤔

-I also think that with a similar attack, you can intercept the sound transmitted through the cable...
+I also think that with a similar attack, you can intercept the sound transmitted through the cable 🤔

 # Conclusion